FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Time control=This sentence is a heading to time controls for the game.
 This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") that can be found on the "Play" page.

-Clock=This means chess played on limited time, with a clock for each player.
-This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Correspondence=Correspondence chess is chess played over a long period of time, often with several days per move.
 This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
 Please do NOT translate literally; if your language does not have an equivalent, established term, translate to "long" games or something similar.

 realTime=Real time chess is chess played over a short period of time, using a chess clock.
 This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
 Please do NOT translate literally; if your language does not have an equivalent, established term, translate to "quick" games or something similar.